ksherlock/mpw/README.md

 ## System compatibility

-Currently, only OS X 10.8 with case-insensitive HFS+ is supported.
+Currently, only OS X 10.8+ with case-insensitive HFS+ is supported.

 ## License

 The 680x0 CPU code is from [WinFellow](http://fellow.sourceforge.net) and is licensed under GPL v2 or later.
-Consequently, the rest of the code is licensed under the GPL v2 as well.
+Consequently, the compiled binary is licensed under the GPL v2 as well.

 The memory allocator (NewHandle/NewPointer) code is from [mempoolite](https://github.com/jeftyneg/mempoolite),